apache/spark/CONTRIBUTING.rst

      this step is automatically run while you are committing your code.
 If not, you can do it manually via ``git add`` and then ``pre-commit run``.

 2. Rebase your fork, squash commits, and resolve all conflicts.
+See `How to rebase PR <#how-to-rebase-pr>`_ if you need help with rebasing your change.
+Remember to rebase often if your PR takes a lot of time to review/fix.
+This will make rebase process much easier and less painful - and the more often you do it, the more comfortable you will feel doing it.

 3. Re-run static code checks again.